 Once on the Public Surplus landing page:

 Departments fill out a Capital Asset Surplus form to indicate their intention to surplus a capitalized asset.
-Upon receipt, Logistics-DSM reviews the submitted form and coordinates the pickup.
+Upon receipt, Logistics reviews the submitted form and coordinates the pickup.

 Clear My Office/Laboratory